 After his arrival in Lahore, he began actively seeking out ways to make connections to reach the people he wants to.
-LUMS was one such place for him, full of opportunities, and he relates that he’s “always on the look out for guest speakers (pictured below) arriving in LUMS on the days he’s on duty”.
+LUMS was one such place for him, full of opportunities, and he relates how he always keeps a keen eye out for guest speakers (pictured below).

 Some of his meetings are planned as far back as six months.
-This was the case when he wanted to meet Hina Pervez Butt, a LUMS alumni and Pakistani politician.
-Liaqat happened to know her manager, and although he knew she was a busy person, he visited her boutique frequently over the course of several months, in the hopes of meeting her — until he finally did.
+This was the case when he wanted to meet Hina Rabbani Khar, former Foreign Minister of Pakistan and politician.
+He knew she was a busy person, but his persistence is equally matched with his optimism – he has many friends, in many different places.
+He has learnt the art of making connections.

 But of all his encounters, he says his favourites have been with Shahid Afridi, General Pervez Musharraf, and Fawad Chaudhry.

 “Last year, I went to Dubai for a week.
 I roamed the city, saw the sea, but I wasn’t enjoying myself.
-Then, one day, I received a call from an acquaintance of mine, who was a member of Musharraf’s All Pakistan Muslim League, asking me if I’d like to meet General Pervez Musharraf.
-I couldn’t believe my luck.
-When I went to meet Musharraf, he greeted me like we were old friends –– such a big leader was giving me so much respect.
-Good leaders will give respect to ordinary citizens like me.”
+But then I learned that General Pervez Musharraf was residing in Dubai, and a friend of mine was able to arrange a meeting for us.
+He met me like we were old friends – such a big leader was giving me so much respect.
+Good leaders will give ordinary citizens like me respect.”

-When talking about how he encountered Shahid Afridi, he explains how he was able to get in touch with his manager, and learnt the address of Afridi’s residence in Lahore, after which he ‘worked’ on the manager until he was able to get a meeting with Afridi.
+When talking about how he encountered Shahid Afridi, he explains how he was able to get in touch with his manager, and discovered the address of his residence in Lahore, and ‘worked’ on arranging a meeting with him.